 She suggests basing your grocery list off of a rough meal plan, plus whatever snacks and treats you'll realistically eat, sticking to that list when you're in the store, and being mindful of how much storage space you have in your fridge, freezer and pantry.
 Cooking and freezing perishable foods that you can't eat before they go bad will also help reduce food waste and lessen the strain on our food supply (here's how to freeze fresh fruits and vegetables).

-If the pandemic lasts for several more months, there is a small chance that certain processed foods will be less available—but this isn't a huge deal.
+If the pandemic lasts for several more months, there is a small chance that certain foods will be less available.

 Bottom line: Keep calm, follow expert advice and only buy what you need.

-It's highly unlikely that there will be a food shortage in 2020, since grocery stores and all other points of the supply chain are still functioning normally.
+It's highly unlikely that there will be a food shortage in 2020, since grocery stores and almost all other points of the supply chain are still functioning and considered essential.
 That said, hoarding food can deplete grocery store stock and make it harder for other people to get what they need.
-Failing to follow expert guidelines—stay 6 feet away from other people, stay home as much as possible, and definitely stay home when you're sick—also makes it more likely that the supply chain will be disrupted.
+Failing to follow expert guidelines—stay 6 feet away from other people, stay home as much as possible, wear a cloth face covering, wash your hands and definitely stay home when you're sick—also makes it more likely that the supply chain will be disrupted.
 So, for the good of all of us, shop smart and only buy what you need.